How Future Trends in Technology Will Affect the Workplace

 For those that are still in job roles and physical offices, the look of the workplace could significantly change in the next few years.
 Some examples of new technology in the workplace like wireless mobile charging and constantly upgrading interactive displays will significantly alter the atmosphere; giving it a futuristic feel.

-Workplaces of the future will focus on collaboration and have less cubicles with fluid workplaces instead.
+Workplaces of the future will focus on business collaboration and have less cubicles with fluid workplaces instead.
 It will be somewhere where groups of people can easily get together to set out business plans and solve any problems.
 It is here where interactive displays are essential, to help people map out ideas and reach solutions quickly and effectively.

 More devices are expected to start using voice control – like Siri or Alexa – and instant messaging within the office will become more common.
 Augmented and virtual reality will also have a place in global businesses, and offices everywhere will become much more global; the barriers of time, space and place will be broken down.